x-radio/QuickPID/README.md

 outputSum += (kpi * error) - (kpd * dInput);
 ```

-The new `kpi` and `kpd` parameters are calculated in the `SetTunings()` function.
+The `kpi` and `kpd` parameters are calculated in the `SetTunings()` function.
 This results in a simple and fast algorithm with only two multiply operations required.
-The pOn variable controls the setpoint weighting of Proportional on Error and Proportional on Measurement.
 The gains for `error` (`kpi`) and measurement `dInput` (`kpd`) are calculated as follows:

 ```c++
  kpi = kp * pOn + ki;
  kpd = kp * (1 - pOn) + kd;
 ```

-### Controller Action
+### Direct and Reverse Controller Action

 If a positive error increases the controller's output, the controller is said to be direct acting (i.e. heating process).
 When a positive error decreases the controller's output, the controller is said to be reverse acting (i.e. cooling process).
-Since the PWM and ADC peripherals on microcontrollers only operate with positive values, QuickPID only uses positive values for Input, Output and Setpoint.
 When the controller is set to `REVERSE` acting, the sign of the `error` and `dInput` (derivative of Input) is internally changed.
 All operating ranges and limits remain the same.
 To simulate a `REVERSE` acting process from a process that's  `DIRECT` acting, the Input value needs to be "flipped".
 That is, if your reading from a 10-bit ADC with 0-1023 range, the input value used is (1023 - reading).
-See the example [AutoTune_RC_Filter.ino](https://github.com/Dlloydev/QuickPID/blob/master/examples/AutoTune_RC_Filter/AutoTune_RC_Filter.ino) for details.
+See the examples `AutoTune_Filter_DIRECT.ino` and `AutoTune_Filter_REVERSE.ino` for details.

 ### Functions